dwivedinihal/JavaScript-projects/spotify clone/README.md

-This is the spotify clone with full responsive features same like html app This is fully functionable on web browser and mobiles or tablets
+This is the spotify clone with full responsive features same like spotify app This is fully functionable on web browser and mobiles or tablets